-Body Dysmorphic Disorder or BDD is characterized by a person’s perception that they are flawed in their physical appearance.
-They may believe that they look ugly, are unattractive, abnormal or deformed.
-Their perceptions are not supported by others or only supported in the average range as slight.
+A person who suffers from BDD perceives that they are flawed in physical appearance.
+They may believe that they look ugly, unattractive, hideous, abnormal, or deformed.
+These perceptions are not supported by others.
+Others tend to view them as “normal-looking.”

 The person suffering BDD can experience distress ranging from mild to severe.
-From looking unattractive to ugly to a sense that they are look awful or hideous.
-The focus of concern with appearance can be anywhere on the body but is often focused on the skin including acne, wrinkles, lines, scars or paleness.
+The focus of concern with appearance can be anywhere on the body, but is often focused on the skin including acne, wrinkles, lines, scars or paleness.

 - Comparing one’s appearance with the appearance of others.